-177 G. Non-Benefited Employees
+178 G. Non-Benefited Employees

 Non-benefited employees shall be defined as all Short-Hour Employees, Temporary Employees, and Per-Diem Employees.
-Non-Benefited Employees will receive a \$1.00 per hour differential (up to eighty (80) hours in a bi-weekly pay period) in lieu of all fringe benefits and time off provisions.
+Non-Benefited Employees will receive a ten percent (10%) differential in lieu of all fringe benefits and time off provisions.

-179 Section 2 - Changing Status
+180 Section 2 - Changing Status